 3. He gets his own snacks

 Speaking of food … Okay, this is our fault for not putting one of those child-proof latches on the fridge and building a new kitchen with a door-less walk-in pantry, but we thought he’d stop doing it by now.
-He goes and grabs boxes of cereal, blueberries, yoghurts, chocolate milk poppers, whatever he fancies and gets stuck in.
+He goes and grabs boxes of cereal, blueberries, yoghurts, chocolate milk — whatever he fancies and gets stuck in.
 The other day I came downstairs to find him munching on a giant carrot with strawberries strewn all over the floor and even in my shoes.
 And if we try and stop him, he goes mental until we find some form of food or drink to his liking.

 4. He’s a game changer

-Too bad if one of the other children are playing with LEGO, a puzzle, or are building a tower.
-He will come over, take over and change the gameplay.
+Too bad if one of the other children are playing LEGO, a puzzle, or are building a tower.
+He will come over, take over and change the game.
 Down come those blocks, destroyed is the LEGO creation and say goodbye to having the correct number of puzzle pieces.
 He knows how you really play games: his way or the highway – cue tears and tantrums all round.

 5. He decides when it’s bath time

 If he hears the word ‘shower’ or ‘bath’ or just decides he wants to have one, he will stand up and rip off his nappy and all of his clothes – even if we’re about to all head out the door or he already had one half an hour earlier.
 Sometimes we manage to distract him and get all his clothes back on, but usually, it’s a losing battle.

 You’d think that three or four stories before bedtime is pretty good right?
 Not for my toddler tyrant!
 We’re now up to about six and that’s BEFORE he gets put in the cot.
 We now have to do at least another two while he’s in bed otherwise it’s mental town.